-- 1. Out of uniform - 2.
-Engaged in routine work if the salute would interfere - 3.
-Indoors, except when reporting to a senior or on duty as a sentinel on guard, or under arms and covered - 4.
-Carrying articles with both hands, or so occupied as to make saluting impracticable - 5.
-Working as a member of a detail, or engaged in sports or social functions - 6.
-Driving and saluting is not practical - 7.
-In public places such as theaters or churches, or in public conveyances hand over the left breast.
-If civilian headdress is worn, grasp it in the right hand and place it over the left breast.
-Cadets will salute while in VTCC PT gear and will follow service protocols when wearing ROTC PT gear.
-(Air Force and Army salute, Navy, and Marine Corps do not.)
+1. Out of uniform

+2. Engaged in routine work if the salute would interfere

+3. Indoors, except when reporting to a senior or on duty as a sentinel on guard, or under arms and covered

+4. Carrying articles with both hands, or so occupied as to make saluting impracticable

+5. Working as a member of a detail, or engaged in sports or social functions

+6. Driving and saluting is not practical

+7. In public places such as theaters or churches, or in public conveyances

 While outside in uniform and when the flag is being raised or lowered, one should halt, face the flag, and render a salute if the flag can be seen.
 If the appropriate bugle calls or music can be heard but the flag cannot be seen, halt, face toward the music, come to attention, and, if in uniform, render a salute.
-If in civilian clothes, place the right